kadealicious/Better-alert-/README.md

 # Better ```alert()``` #

 JavaScript ```alert()``` but not Awful™.
-A Better alert() popup can be easily styled using CSS, and doesn't bloat the section of your HTML document it is applied to.
-See example HTML/CSS files for examples and usage.
+A Better alert() popup can be easily styled using CSS and doesn't bloat the important parts of your HTML document.
+See HTML/CSS files for examples and usage.

 <br>